SELINA-team/SELINA.py/README.md

 - The models that can be loaded in python are stored under `python` folder and the models that can be loaded in R are stored under `r`
 - The models in `Normal` folder were trained with all datasets in each tissue.
 The models in `Panimmune` folder were trained with the tissue-specific cells and a collection of immune cells from multiple tissues and contained more comprehensive immunce features.
 These models from five tissues were used to annotate type 2 diabetes and four kinds of cancer datasets in the SELINA paper.

 Since the expression profiles of disease data may deviate a lot from normal data and the difference is caused by biological factors instead of the technical factors, we removed the fine-tuning step when predicting for the disease data, this can be achieved by adding `--disease` to the command as the following command shows.
+Prediction of the example data can be finished within one minute.

 ```
 selina predict --query-expr ./res/preprocess/query_expr.txt --model ./res/pre-train/pre-trained_params.pt --seurat ./res/preprocess/query_res.rds --path-out ./res/predict/disease --disease